EsotericSoftware/yamlbeans/README.md

     - cow
 ```

-Note that it is not advisable to subclass Collection or Map. !YamlBeans will only serialize the collection or map and its elements, not any additional fields.
+Note that it is not advisable to subclass Collection or Map.
+YamlBeans will only serialize the collection or map and its elements, not any additional fields.

 ## Complex graphs

-!YamlBeans can serialize any object graph.
+YamlBeans can serialize any object graph.

 ```java
     public class Contact {